jariperttunen/lukeghg/KPLULUSummary/README.md

     #comment# UID_TO UID1_FROM [UID2_FROM ....
 UIDN_FROM]

 UID_TO is the CRFReporter UID and the sums of time series in UID1_FROM ...
-UIDN_FROM are calculated and inserted to PartProfile xml as a single unit.
+UIDN_FROM found are calculated  and inserted to PartProfile xml as a single unit.

-Usually there are two sources (agriculture and forestry) with the same UID_FROM and also UID_TO is (usually) the same as UID_FROM.
+Routinely there are two sources (agriculture and forestry) with the same UID_FROM and also UID_TO is (usually) the same as UID_FROM.

 If necessary insert the data (UID) to following two files: